pranayaleti/Ondowebsite/README.md

 ## 🤝 Contributing

 This is a private project.
 For internal contributions, please follow the established coding standards and component patterns.

----

-Built with ❤️ using React and Vite